 Step 3: Identify & Assess Potential Leaders

 Once the organizational needs are clear, the next step is to identify potential leaders.
-At this stage, orgamizations must consider individual’s potential, performance, and alignment with the company’s culture and values.
+At this stage, organizations must consider an individual’s potential, performance, and alignment with the company’s culture and values.

 For this assessment, companies can use a variety of succession planning tools, such as: